This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is botulism diagnosed?

-- Vomit or stool tests: Caregivers may test your vomit or bowel movement for the toxin that causes botulism.
+- Vomit or stool tests: Healthcare providers may test your vomit or bowel movement for the toxin that causes botulism.

 How is botulism treated?